 Cairns and Hinterland Hospital and Health Service

-The Cairns and Hinterland Hospital and Health Service (CHHHS) is responsible for the delivery of Health Services in a geographical area of 141,000 square kilometres ranging from Cairns to Tully in the south, Cow Bay in the north and Croydon in the west.
-The HHS outer western region encompasses extremely remote communities.
+The Cairns and Hinterland Hospital and Health Service (CHHHS) strives to provide excellence in health care, wellbeing, research and education in Far North Queensland.
+It provides an extensive range of health services at more than 30 regional, rural and remote facilities across a geographical area of 142,900 square kilometres, ranging from Cairns to Tully in the south, Cow Bay in the north and Croydon in the west.

 For more information about living in Tropical North Queensland, visit the Cairns Local Tourism Network website.